IEA-Task-43/digital_wra_data_standard/contributing.md

 ## Issue Tracking

-New feature requests, changes, enhancements, non-methodology features, and bug reports can be filed as new issues in the [Github.com issue tracker](https://github.com/IEA-Task-43/digital_wra_data_standard/issues) at any time.
+New feature requests, changes, enhancements, non-methodology features, and bug reports can be filed as new issues in the [GitHub.com issue tracker](https://github.com/IEA-Task-43/digital_wra_data_standard/issues) at any time.
 Please be sure to fully describe the issue.

 <!---For other issues, please email the Task 43 distribution list at `xx`.--->

 ## Repository

-The digital WRA digital_wra_data_standard repository is hosted on Github, and located here: https://github.com/IEA-Task-43/digital_wra_data_standard
+The digital WRA digital_wra_data_standard repository is hosted on GitHub, and located here: https://github.com/IEA-Task-43/digital_wra_data_standard

 This repository is organized using a modified git-flow system.
 Branches are organized as follows:

 - master: Stable release version.
 Must have good test coverage and may not have all the newest features.
 - dev: Development branch which contains the newest features.
 Tests must pass, but code may be unstable.
-- feature/xxx: Branch from dev, should reference a github issue number.
+- feature/xxx: Branch from dev, should reference a GitHub issue number.

-To work on a feature, please fork digital_wra_data_standard first and then create a feature branch in your own fork.
+To work on a feature, please fork digital_wra_data_standard first.
+Then clone your fork locally when you are ready to get to work.
+If your git status is unclean after you clone  (e.g., lots of untracked files and changes), chances are you are dealing with a Unicode normalization issue (specifically, the Unicode decomposition of filenames under macOS).
+This can be an issue on project with contributors using a mix of MacOS, Linux, and Windows.
+To resolve it, delete your clone.
+Then issue `git config --global core.precomposeunicode true` and clone your fork again.

-Work out of this feature branch before submitting a pull request.
+Once you have successfully cloned your fork, create a feature branch.
+Work out of this feature branch and push changes to your fork before submitting a pull request.
 Be sure to periodically synchronize the upstream dev branch into your feature branch to avoid conflicts in the pull request.
+GitHub will prompt you to create a pull request back to the original project after the first push from your feature branch to your fork.
+You can continue to iterate on your feature branch until you are ready to submit your pull request.

-When the feature branch is ready, make a pull request to IEA-Task-43/digital_wra_data_standard through the Github.com UI.
+When the feature branch is ready, make a pull request to IEA-Task-43/digital_wra_data_standard through the GitHub.com UI.
 You will need to accept the Contributor License Agreement(CLA) for pull requests greater than 20 lines in length.
 [CLA Language](https://gist.github.com/Dynorat/231c6d3bc1e75b4e44bcb8b241686e93)

 [![CLA assistant](https://cla-assistant.io/readme/badge/IEA-Task-43/digital_wra_data_standard)](https://cla-assistant.io/IEA-Task-43/digital_wra_data_standard)